tegorman13/Dissertation/Manuscript/output/Dissertation_gfm.md

 (Braithwaite & Goldstone, 2015) trained participants on example problems involving the concept of sampling with replacement (SWR).
-Training consisted of examples that were either highly similar in their semantic context (e.g. all involving people selecting objects) or in which the surface features were varied between examples (e.g. people choosing objects AND objects selected in a sequence).
+Training consisted of examples that were either highly similar in their semantic context (e.g., all involving people selecting objects) or in which the surface features were varied between examples (e.g., people choosing objects AND objects selected in a sequence).
 The experimenters also surveyed how much prior knowledge each participant had with SWR.
 They found that whether variation was beneficial depended on the prior